 It’s a special place.
 A 4,000-tree macadamia plantation surrounded by sub-tropical native rainforest in Byron Bay’s hinterland.
-Thirty years ago, it was a denuded dairy farm when Pam and Martin Brook started to grow macadamias and regenerating their part of the ‘Big Scrub’.
+Thirty years ago, it was a denuded dairy farm when Pam and Martin Brook started to grow macadamias and regenerate their part of the ‘Big Scrub’.
 Over the years, the Brooks have planted 35,000 native trees.
 Inadvertently they’ve grown a pantry for award-winning gin: Brookie’s Byron Dry Gin to be exact.

 Brookie’s Byron Dry Gin was recently awarded a gold medal at the ‘Best Contemporary Gin’ category at the San Francisco World Spirit Awards.
 A dazzling achievement for a brand that was launched last November by Martin and Pam’s son Eddie.